 Free Event at City of Asylum @ Alphabet City

 City of Asylum @ Alphabet City, located at 40 West North Avenue, is the permanent home for City of Asylum programming and the arts.
-It is a hub for Pittsburgh’s readers and writers, jazz and small-scale music and performance, and artistic experimentation.
+It promises to be a hub for Pittsburgh’s readers and writers, jazz and small-scale music and performance, and artistic experimentation.
 It is a home for diverse voices from around the globe – a place where Pittsburgh meets the world and the world meets Pittsburgh.
-To view more details for all of the events that are scheduled, visit the City of Asylum @ Alphabet City website.
+It also serves as a home for many partnering artists and organizations in our own community.
+To view all of the events that are scheduled, visit the City of Asylum @ Alphabet City website.

 Victoria Lomasko: Graphic Art and the Evils of the Day